Estates General of 1576: Peace of Monsieur

 By early 1576 the fifth war of religion had decidedly turned against the crown. the Protestant king of Navarre was established in Saumur from where he dominated Anjou, Guyenne, Poitou and Béarn; the duc d'Alençon (rebellious brother of the king) controlled much of Berry, the Bourbonnais and the Nivernais; the seigneur de Coligny (son of the late Protestant Admiral) held Dauphiné; the politique baron de Damville, brother of the duc de Montmorency controlled Languedoc, Provence and Auvergne; finally the prince de Condé menaced Picardie.
 The rebel forces totalled around 30,000 men which was a far greater number than king Henri III had capacity to muster against them.

 Henri lacked money for troops (those he had were predominately mercenary in composition) and had only limited territory under his control (largely confined to the Île de France, Bourgogne and Champagne).
-Only support from España had the potential to salvage the royal war effort.
+Only support from Spain had the potential to salvage the royal war effort.

 Faced with an unfavourable war situation, Henri decided to seek peace with the Protestant and their allied politique (Catholics who felt persecution was counter-productive) forces.
 On 5 May 1576 Henri established the Edict of Beaulieu, known to history as the peace of Monsieur (Monsieur being the honorary name given to the king's brother the duc d'Alençon.
 The name of the peace reflect the commonly held assumption that it had been Alençon's participation alongside the rebels that forced Henri to the table.
 The treaty would largely be the work of his mother (Catherine), who was keen to see her two eldest surviving sons reconciled.